nocksock/osc-css/readme.md

 # OSC.CSS

-Easily create smooth, organic animations, that loop seamlessly - or not - using oscillators.

-- No Dependencies
+CSS properties to animate numeric values where they are needed using oscillators and envelopes.

-- Pure CSS
+- Pure CSS, 0 dependencies
-- 6[^1] free running, independent Oscillators, each through zero + normalised.
+- 4 free running, independent Oscillators, each through zero + normalised.
-- 4 Voices by default
-- One DAHD envelope per voice
+- One DAHD envelope

 ## Quick intro if you know audio synthesis